runpod/docs/docs/cli/projects/get-started.md

 requests
 ```

-When you save your file, notice that the development server will automatically update the Pod with the dependencies.
+When you save your file, notice that the development server automatically updates the Pod with the dependencies.

 During this sync, your Pod is unable to receive requests.
 Wait until you see the following logs: